_Articles

 The Solution

-By lowering setup and part costs, metal 3D printing can change the part cost equation for service bureaus, enabling them to win new business, including small or medium jobs that might previously have been “no bid” due to high mold tooling or CNC setup costs.
+By lowering setup and part costs, metal 3D printing can change the part-cost equation for service bureaus, enabling them to win new business, including small or medium jobs that might previously have been “no bid” due to expensive mold tooling or CNC-setups.
 The systems also free up CNC capacity for other, more profitable jobs.

+For those jobs where tooling is needed, 3D printing in-house can reduce both the lead time and cost to create workholding, jigs, and fixtures to make production workflows more efficient.
 And since printing is an additive process, increased tool complexity does not lead to increased cost.
-The end result is more efficient manufacturing, and reduced warehousing costs as companies store tools as digital files rather than physical objects.
+The end result is more efficient manufacturing and reduced warehousing costs as companies store tools as digital files rather than physical objects.

 Bearing Housing

+This housing is used to hold pressed-fit bearings in place in a machine.
 This part needed to be produced quickly out of steel.
 Using the Shop System, the required 100 housings were printed in just four days and were ready for assembly in less than a week, requiring almost no operator labor.

 Bearing Inner Race